 Gill Hamilton was born in Lancashire in 1953, she attended Burnley Art College and Ripon College of Education studying Art and Education.
 After early retirement from teaching she began to develop her art practice in earnest, settling on the genres of still life and portraiture as her specialities.

-Drawing has always been at the centre of my practice and I regularly draw from life both from the nude and the clothed model.
+Drawing has always been at the centre of her practice and Gill regularly draws from life both from the nude and the clothed model.